 The Board shall generally have under contract an investment advisor who is a paid, professional consultant ("Consultant") and who is qualified to provide the Board with investment advice by academic and professional training and experience and is considered an expert in the field of investment and finance.
-The Consultant's relationship with the Board shall be fiduciary in nature.
+The Consultant's relationship with the Board shall be that of a fiduciary under 40 ILCS 5/1-101.2.

 The Consultant is hired by and reports directly to the Board of Trustees.
 The Consultant's duty is to work with the Board, Investment Committee and its Chair(s), and Staff in the management of the investment process.
 This includes regular meetings with the Board to provide an independent perspective on the Fund's goals, structure, performance and investment managers.
-In the course of the Consultant's normal functions, the Consultant will work directly with the Staff to review asset allocations and performance, and make recommendations to the Board as appropriate.
+In the course of the Consultant's normal functions, the Consultant will work directly with the Staff to formulate and review investment goals, objectives, and policies; review performance of the total fund, asset classes and investment managers; and make recommendations to the Board as appropriate.
 The Consultant will assist Staff and the Committee with external investment manager selection and will promptly inform the System and discuss the impact of material changes taking place within any current investment manager's organization or investment process.
+The Consultant may also provide fiduciary education to inform the Board and Staff regarding significant trends in institutional investments and new investment opportunities.
 In addition, the Consultant will conduct an independent annual review of the Manager Diversity Program.
 The Board may elect to retain one or more Consultants that specialize in specific areas of asset consulting.
 Performance of the Consultant(s) will be subject to periodic review by the Investment Committee.